 Misclassifying Employees as Contractors

-One of the major pitfalls to watch out for is misclassifying employees as contractors.
-This does not only run the risk of non-compliance, but can lead to severe legal damages and penalties.
+One of the major pitfalls to watch out for when contracting is misclassifying employees as contractors.
+This can lead to severe legal damages and penalties due to non-compliance.

 One of the fundamental differences between contracting and employing is the relationship between the employer or client company and the hired individual.
-Though this is defined differently from country to country, contractor or employee status is generally decided according to:
+Although this is defined differently from country to country, contractor or employee status is generally decided upon according to the following criteria:

 - whether a person is subordinate or dependent on a company for paid work